Differentiating Matrix Expressions

 See Derivatives in Standard Notation for more examples.

-Converting Tensor Expression to Standard Notation
+Converting Tensor Expressions to Standard Notation

 An expression in Ricci-notation can be converted back to standard notation using to_std.
 DiffMatic can output a standard expression in string format or as a Julia function.